Simple-Charts/SimpleBarChartAnimation/README.md

 # Simple Bar Chart Race
+  This is the simplified source code for creationg a bar chart race animation.

 ## Setup

   1. install Anaconda3-2020.02